Python users guide

 Conda environments are beyond the scope of this example, but they are a good way to contain all the dependencies and programs for a particular workflow, in this case, idba.

-Install idba in our conda environment. ** Note that best practise is to do the install on a compute node ** We'll just do it here on the login node for now - the code will run slower on the compute nodes as a result!
+We'll just do it here on the login node for now - the code will run slower on the compute nodes as a result!

 conda install -c bioconda idba